Topological Data Analysis in smart manufacturing: State of the art and futuredirections: Survey Method

 \subsection{Filtering results}

 For the filtering, we did not restrict the search results on a specific time period.
-The reason for this is that the field of \gls{tda} is still a young field of research and the application of \gls{tda} in the field of industrial manufacturing processes is even younger.
-The search was performed at the end of June 2023, and all published works until then are considered.
+The reason for this is that \gls{tda} is still a young field and the application of it in industrial manufacturing is even younger.
+The data aggregation was performed on April 23rd, 2024, and all published works up to that date are considered.

 The filtering procedure was done step-wise, removing items according to the following criteria: \begin{enumerate} \item Duplicates \item Relevant types of publication \item Language of the references \item Availability of a full text \item Context of the work \end{enumerate}